-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 Overview

-In this tutorial you’ll integrate Auth0, an identity management platform, into a Cloudflare Workers application.
+In this tutorial, you will integrate Auth0, an identity management platform, into a Cloudflare Workers application.
 Adding authorization and authentication to an application is a common task for developers.
-By implementing it using Cloudflare Workers, you can take advantage of Workers’ unique platform advantages to simplify how and when your application needs user data.
+By implementing it using Cloudflare Workers, you can take advantage of the Workers platform to simplify how and when your application needs user data.

 - How to authorize and authenticate users in Workers.